 Self-care is an altruistic act

 Self-care is a habit.
-You can learn it such as riding a bike.
-Next time, when you feel like it has been to many things on your plate, be proactive, and do some yoga, or take a bath.
+You can learn it, such as riding a bike.
+Next time, when you feel like it has been too many things on your plate, be proactive, do some yoga, or take a bath.
 Or learn how to meditate.

 Otherwise, your body will force you to stop.
 Then anything else will need to wait anyway.

-I know that the mind is telling us that we need to try harder and finish all these urgent things.
+I know that the mind tells us that we need to try harder and finish all these urgent things.

 Yet there is nothing more urgent and important than your good mood and relaxed body.
 By draining yourself, you cannot help anyone, and even if you finish your deadlines, you know you could have done better if you’d have rested the mind.